SINTEF/dlite/README.md

 The bracket `[full]` is optional, but ensures that you install all optional dependencies together with DLite.
+Without `[full]` you get a minimal DLite installation that only depends on NumPy.
 For alternative installation methods, see the [installation instructions].